michalsvorc/documents/ecmascript/rxjs/rxjs.md

 ### Cold and Hot Observables

-* *Cold*: The data is produced by the Observable itself.
+* *Cold* observables: The data is produced by the Observable itself.
-* *Hot*: The data is produced outside of the Observable.

 *Cold* observables start running upon subscription, i.e., the observable sequence only starts pushing values to the observers when Subscribe is called.

+* *Hot* observables: The data is produced outside of the Observable.

 *Hot* observables such as mouse move events or stock tickers are already producing values even before a subscription is active.